lucamuscarnera/SimulatedCauchyOptimization/README.md

 In the algorithm I present , moreover, is inserted a mechanism of penalization of the information relative to minima, in order to make the information about "very big maxima" faster than information about "very small minima".
+More details on mathematical theory will be provided in a separate file.

+# Usage of the test

+At the moment you can try the algorithm using *test1D*.
+In particular, with this application you will be able to maximize an extremely invex function (which can be seen in the png file, with the maximum highlighted)
+You can play with parameters in order to observe different speed / results.

+1.	*-x0* : value of the initial guess
+2.	*-n* : number of iterations of gradient ascent.
+3.	*-r* : relaxing parameter.
+Recalling the physical analogy, is a parameter that quantify the how much time is passed from the instant where heat diffusion starts.
+4.	*-p* : minima penalization.
+The mechanism will be explained later, but it basically measures the order of increase of speed of information propagation in function of the entity of the maxima.
+5.	*-precision* : precision of the approximation of heat equation solution.
+The algorithm for heat solution simulation will be explained later, but this parameter basically describe the precision of the result.

+Suggested parameters (vary *-x0* to observe stability of the solution ):
+./test1D -x0 -9. -n 100 -r 4. -p 30. -precision 300